spxp/spxp-specs/ProfileManagementExtensionSpec-V01.md

 Maintaining the tree of keys and ensuring that actors have access to all the content they are entitled for is the sole responsibility of the profile owner.
 This management extension only provides endpoints to publish new keys to the server and to delete existing keys.
-The server will maintain this set of keys and use it compute the result set on the “keys endpoint” and to select the elements exposed as `private` data in objects.
+The server will maintain this set of keys and use it compute the result set on the “keys endpoint” as well as to select the elements exposed as `private` data in objects.

 ### 8.1 Publishing keys
 The client transfers a set of keys to the server.
 Each key is processed independently, and the outcome of each operation